killermann/facilitator-cards/content/cards/101010-analysis.md

 ---

-Regarding potential options, have pairs discuss how they would feel about their ideal candidate in 10 minutes?
-How would they feel about it in 10 months?
-How would they feel about it in 10 years?
+From multiple potential options, have pairs discuss how they would feel about their ideal candidate in ten minutes, ten months, and ten years.
 Repeat with different options.
-Ask participants to share with the full group the things they heard from their partner that felt poignant, or revelations that influenced their decision-making.
+Ask participants to share with the full group things they heard from their partner that felt poignant.
+Your goal is to surface revelations that influenced their decision-making.